-5.1.2 Solvent cleaning- Solvent cleaning may be performed for the removal of dirt, oil, grease, drawing and cutting compounds, and detrimental weld fume deposits by the use of solvents and other materials.
-Typical cleaning solvents, such as mineral spirits or high-flash naphtha, can be used to remove oil and grease.
+5.1.3.2 Solvent cleaning- typical cleaning solvents, such as mineral spirits or high-flash naphtha, can be used to remove oil and grease.
 The procedure to be used is as specified in SSPC Surface Preparation Specification 1.
 Proper rags or brushes should be used to wipe the parts.

-Note 1-Caution: These rags or brushes should be cleaned or recycled often since oil can accumulate on their surfaces and be transferred back to the part.
+NOTE 1-Caution: These rags or brushes should be cleaned or recycled often since oil can accumulate on their surfaces and be transferred back to the part.
 Small parts may be dipped or cleaned in ultrasonic baths of solvents.
 After cleaning, rinse thoroughly in hot water or water under pressure.
 Allow to dry completely before proceeding.

-5.1.3 Hand or Power Tool Cleaning - Hand or power tool cleaning may be used to clean light deposits of rust by products as specified in SSPC Surface Preparation Specification 2 or 3.
+5.1.3.3 Hand or Power Tool Cleaning - Hand or power tool cleaning may be used to clean light deposits of aluminum reaction by products as specified in SSPC Surface Preparation Specification 2 or 3.